 This month’s selection of piano resources falls at a time when teachers and students are all preparing for the new academic year.
 There’s a definite air of excitement, expectancy, and purpose as the Autumn nights draw in.
 I hope you find this list of music, books, courses and online resources, both helpful and interesting.

 Beginners and elementary:

 OK, so this is really just for fun, but was brought to my attention on one of the Piano Teacher forums on Facebook (if you are a Facebook user and teach the piano, perhaps consider joining one of the many groups.
 There’s always plenty of banter as well as exchange of ideas).
 This bookmark is manufactured by Macdonald Publishing, and is ideal for youngsters who need regular musical prompting!
-It’s a fun and eye-catching reminder of notes, musical terms, dynamics etc. You can purchase it from Amazon here.
-I’ll definitely be ordering some for my little niece and nephew.
+It’s a fun and eye-catching reminder of notes, musical terms, dynamics etc.

 Playing with Colour